fizker/js-ajax/readme.md

 Including this page in the browser (`window.fajax`) or through [ender][ender] (`$.ajax` or `require('fajax')`) gives you access to the basic method.

-It have two static methods:
+It have three static methods:

 1.  `fajax.defer(deferConstructor)`: Assigns a specific defer-function.
 More on this in the segment below.
+2.  `fajax.qs(queryStringCreator)`: Assings a specific query-string creator function.
+This is used when `form` is specified in the options.

+    For example, it is simple to use the excellent [qs][qs] library:

+        // fajax and qs loaded via ender:
+        $.ajax.qs($.stringify)
-2.  `fajax.defaults(newDefaults)`: Updates the defaults.
+3.  `fajax.defaults(newDefaults)`: Updates the defaults.
 Notice that this adds to the defaults, so

         fajax.defaults({ method: 'post' });